airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 To set up Facebook Marketing as a source in Airbyte Open Source, you will first need to create a Facebook app and generate a Marketing API access token.
 You will then need to request a rate limit increase from Facebook.
 The following steps will guide you through this process:

 1. Navigate to [Meta for Developers](https://developers.facebook.com/apps/) and follow the steps provided in the [Facebook documentation](https://developers.facebook.com/docs/development/create-an-app/) to create a Facebook app.
-Set the app type to **Business** when prompted.
+2. While creating the app, when you are prompted for "What do you want your app to do?", select **Other**.
+You will also need to set the app type to **Business** when prompted.
-2. From your App’s dashboard, [set up the Marketing API](https://developers.facebook.com/docs/marketing-apis/get-started).
+3. From your App’s dashboard, [set up the Marketing API](https://developers.facebook.com/docs/marketing-apis/get-started).
-3. Generate a Marketing API access token: From your App’s Dashboard, click **Marketing API** --> **Tools**.
+4. Generate a Marketing API access token: From your App’s Dashboard, click **Marketing API** --> **Tools**.
 Select all the available token permissions (`ads_management`, `ads_read`, `read_insights`, `business_management`) and click **Get token**.
 Copy the generated token for later use.
-4. Request a rate limit increase: Facebook [heavily throttles](https://developers.facebook.com/docs/marketing-api/overview/authorization#limits) API tokens generated from Facebook apps with the default Standard Access tier, making it infeasible to use the token for syncs with Airbyte.
+5. Request a rate limit increase: Facebook [heavily throttles](https://developers.facebook.com/docs/marketing-api/overview/authorization#limits) API tokens generated from Facebook apps with the default Standard Access tier, making it infeasible to use the token for syncs with Airbyte.
 You'll need to request an upgrade to Advanced Access for your app on the following permissions:

    - Ads Management Standard Access
    - ads_read